Help your neighbors

 Formed after the terrorist attacks of September 11, 2001, Citizen Corps is a national project that focuses on harnessing the power of every individual through education, training, and volunteer service to make communities safer, stronger, and better prepared to respond to threats ranging from natural disasters to terrorism to public health issues.
 Citizen Corps goals are to:

-• Prepare everyday citizens for the risks faced in their local community;
+- Prepare everyday citizens for the risks faced in their local community;

-• Work with volunteer groups to provide support to first responders (firefighters, police, paramedics) to make their job easier, and;
+- Work with volunteer groups to provide support to first responders (firefighters, police, paramedics) to make their job easier, and;

-• Connect diverse community leaders with emergency managers to ensure our entire community has a role in disaster planning and response.
+- Connect diverse community leaders with emergency managers to ensure our entire community has a role in disaster planning and response.

 Citizen Corps is broken down into five specific programs: Community Emergency Response Teams (CERT), Neighborhood Watch, Volunteers in Police Service (VIPS), Fire Corps, and Medical Reserve Corps (MRC).
 Each of these programs is part of the Citizen Corps family, even though they each focus on different responsibilities.

 While Citizen Corps is a national initiative, the Heart of Texas Regional Citizen Corps (which includes Bosque, Falls, Freestone, Hill, Limestone, and McLennan Counties) is overseen on a regional level.
-This means there are Citizen Corps opportunities in your county, consisting of volunteers knowledgeable about their specific city, administered by members of the local community.
+The Heart of Texas Council of Governments region primarily focuses on the Community Emergency Response Team (CERT) program, although other programs are also represented in our region.

 Community Emergency Response Teams (CERT)